jimdotvil/snakegame101/README.md

 # snackgame101

-Classic snake game for my final project.
+Classic snake game for MPH's final project.
 All the necessary files are provided to run the game.